DESIGNER & CREATIVE DIRECTOR LULU DE LA LAMA

 STRENGTH IN DUALITY.

 Lulu’s work exists where feminine grace meets masculine structure.
 Each piece is sculpted for weight, scale, and movement—intended to fuse with the body.
-Cast in 18 and 22-karat gold, her pieces are deliberately substantial, grounding their genderless sensuality in strength.
+Cast in 18 and 22-karat gold and set with natural precious stones, her pieces are deliberately heavy and substantial, grounding their genderless sensuality in strength.

 “When I design, the fit and weight are everything,” she explains.
-“A jewel must feel right the instant it’s worn—only then can it empower the soul.
+“A jewel must be felt the instant it’s worn—only then can it empower the soul, and accompany you.
 I refine each prototype for months until it finally breathes.
-I’m not chasing trends; gold is borrowed from the Earth’s finite reserve, so I have the responsibility to shape it into something that might outlast me.
-Is it worthy, is it already out there, do I have something new to say?”
+I’m not chasing trends nor mass production; gold is borrowed from the Earth’s finite reserve, so I personally feel the responsibility to shape it into something that is worthy, do I have something new to say?
+Otherwise, I’m all for vintage jewelry”.

 Today, Lulu lives in Manhattan Beach, California, with her partner, a renowned songwriter and music producer.
 She works closely with her team of master jewelers from Mexico at her Los Angeles studio.
 Showroom private appointments are available by request.